cristeab/renesas_zmod4510/README.md

 build/no2_o3-example
 ```

-# Install the Python module
+# Compile and Install the Python Module

 * Optionally, create and activate a Python virtual environment